Creating a Microjourney for customer success

 - Managing application inventory

-Plan development of your application, manage the workload in your team, and prioritize your work accordingly by following the application backlog on your Inventory page.
-The Inventory landing page lists personas and draft data associations across your Microjourney, so that your team can map items to specific releases.
+Plan the development of your application, manage the workload in your team, and prioritize your work accordingly by following the application backlog on your Inventory landing page.
+The Inventory landing page lists features, personas, and draft data associations across your Microjourney, so that your team can map items to specific releases.

-- The Microjourney in the Pega Express methodology - frequently asked questions
+- The Microjourney in the Pega Express methodology FAQ

 Reach your business goals faster and with greater effect by understanding and implementing the Pega Express methodology while planning your Microjourney.